techidaily/site-tiktok-video-recordings/source/_posts/building-brand-presence-on-tiktok-through-smart-and-effective-ad-campaigns-for-2024.md

 * Syncs videos to music beat automatically
 * Built-in voice recording features

 Performing any of the basic video editing actions like cutting or trimming video clips with this app is a straightforward process.
-Besides enabling you to manipulate your footage in virtually any way you want, Splice can also [sync your video clips to the beats](https://tools.techidaily.com/wondershare/filmora/download/)of a song automatically.
+Besides enabling you to manipulate your footage in virtually any way you want, Splice can also [sync your video clips to the beats](https://tools.techidaily.com/wondershare/filmora/download/) of a song automatically.

 The app supports multi-track audio editing which enables you to create perfect soundtracks for the videos you share on TikTok or any other social network.
 Installing Splice on your iOS device will grant you access to a voice recorder and enable you to create voiceovers for all videos you create with this app.